Holographic solutions from 5D $SO(2)\times ISO(3)$ $N=4$ gauged supergravity: Abstract

 \section{Abstract}

 We study various types of holographic solutions from five-dimensional $N=4$ gauged supergravity coupled to three vector multiplets with $SO(2)\times ISO(3)$ gauge group.
 This gauged supergravity can be obtained from the maximal gauged supergravity in seven dimensions on a Riemann surface.
-For a negatively curved Rimann surface $H^2$, the resulting five-dimensional gauged supergravity admits a supersymmetric $N=4$ $AdS_5$ critical point.
+For a negatively curved Riemann surface $H^2$, the resulting five-dimensional gauged supergravity admits a supersymmetric $N=4$ $AdS_5$ critical point.
 This $AdS_5$ vacuum is dual to an $N=2$ superconformal field theory (SCFT) arising from M5-branes wrapped on $H^2$.
-We study holographic RG flow solutions describing deformations of this SCFT by turning on relevant, marginal and irrelevant operators to $N=2$ non-conformal phases in the IR.
+We study holographic RG flows between this SCFT and $N=2$ non-conformal phases by deformations involving relevant, marginal and irrelevant operators.
 Solutions describing conformal interfaces between these non-conformal phases and singular boundaries are also given.
 We finally study a number of supersymmetric $AdS_5$ black string and black hole solutions holographically dual to RG flows across dimensions from the $N=2$ SCFT to two-dimensional SCFTs and superconformal quantum mechanics in the IR.
-A number of solutions describing black strings and black holes in asymptotically domain wall space-time is also found.
+A number of solutions describing black strings and black holes in asymptotically domain wall space-time are also found.
 All of the solutions can be uplifted to M-theory by a consistent truncation on $H^2\times S^4$.